-This Security Policy specifies the security rules under which the Astro Subscriber Motorola Advanced Crypto Engine, herein identified as the Astro Subscriber MACE, must operate.
-Included in these rules are those derived from the security requirements of FIPS 140-2 and those imposed additionally by Motorola Solutions, Inc. These rules, in total, define the interrelationship between the:
+This Security Policy specifies the security rules under which the Motorola Solutions Astro Subscriber uMACE - FIPS 140-2 Security Level 2, herein identified as the Astro Subscriber uMACE, must operate.
+The module adheres to the FIPS 140-2 requirements.
+The rules include those derived from the security requirements of FIPS 140-2 and those imposed additionally by Motorola Solutions, Inc. These rules, in total, define the interrelationship between the: